ubcecon/praxis-ubc/project/docs/programming_historian_edits/natural-language-inference-historical-text.md

 These tools cannot remove model bias, but they help you design better labels and spot likely failure points.

-**TODO (co-workers): add guidance on adapting this workflow to other languages — multilingual NLI models (e.g. mDeBERTa, XLM-R), translating the candidate labels and hypothesis template, and non-English historical-semantics resources.
+**TODO: add guidance on adapting this workflow to other languages — multilingual NLI models (e.g. mDeBERTa, XLM-R), translating the candidate labels and hypothesis template, and non-English historical-semantics resources.
 This subsection is a placeholder; do not treat it as written.**

 ## Conclusion